sinablk/sinablk.github.io/_posts/2019-02-05-linear-regression.markdown

 In Fig 2, the <span style="color:#58aa6b">green</span> line represents a polynomial model that has a quadratic predictor variable with 2 *degrees of freedom*. i.e. it has a variable $x_i^2$.
 We can clearly see that it is a much better fit than the <span style="color:#4c72b0">blue</span> simple linear regression line.
 The corresponding [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error#Regression) (MSE) scores validate this.[^3]

+Modeling such non-linear relationships between response and predictors is not limited t exponents.
+We can also address such non-linearities with $\log{X}$ and $\sqrt{X}$.
+The pitfall to always avoid is to not *overfit* the data with such quadratic terms.
+For example, by choosing higher degrees of freedom, the regression model will fit the training data too closely and, therefore, perform poorly on unseen test data.[^4]

 {% include socialsharing.html %}

 * * *